bavix/laravel-wallet/docs/guide/purchases/gift.md

 The first user buys the product and gives it.

-> If the product uses the `Taxable` interface, then Santa will pay tax
+> If the product uses the `Taxable` interface, then Santa will pay tax.
+> If the product uses the `MerchantFeeDeductible` interface, the fee is deducted from the merchant's payout instead.

 ```php
 $first->gift($last, $item);